Points of View Recent Developments in Patient-Reported Outcome (PRO) ―Survey and Analysis Using a Clinical Trial Registry Database―

 - By study phase (Phase 1~4), Phase 3 had the highest proportion of PRO-related clinical trials.

 - By country/region, the number of PRO-related clinical trials in Japan was smaller than in the United States and Europe, but the increase was similar to that in the United States and Europe, and the proportion was not significantly different from that in other countries/regions.
-On the other hand, China's rate tended to be lower than that of other countries/regions.
+On the other hand, China tended to have a lower ratio than the other countries/regions.

 1. Introduction